biancanilsen/MyContacts_Frontend/README.md

 # MyContacts_Frontend
 ## Description
-The project consists of a View made with Angular(HTML, SCSS and Typescript),the components used are from Angular Material and the unit tests were made with Karma.
+The project consists of a View made with Angular(HTML, SCSS and Typescript),the components used are from Angular Material and the unit tests were made with Jasmine.

 ## Technologies used

-> Developed using: Angular, HTML, SCSS, Typescript e Karma
+> Developed using: Angular, HTML, SCSS, Typescript e Jasmine

 ##  Installing Dependencies